 Libraries are landscapes for local communities to come together and join in collective learning.
-Libraries promote community education by offering a variety of programs where locals of all ages can engage with new information.
-Programs can be anything from workshops to classes, to fun activities and more.
+They promote community education by offering a variety of programs where locals of all ages can engage with new information.
+Library programs for seniors can be anything from workshops to classes, to fun activities and more.
 For older adults who are retired or have plenty of leisure time, the local library is a great place to spend the day.

 As the world becomes more digital, though, public libraries are adapting to the change by building more tech-based programs.
 This can be off-putting to seniors, as new technologies cater mostly to children and youth.
 But with tech introduced into everyday library programming, seniors have the opportunity to interact with technology now more than ever.
 Electronic or tech-based services can help improve brain function and overall health.
 With creative programs that appeal to seniors, local libraries can continue to fulfill their mission as community centers.